When a Strong Leader Learns to Be Heard

 - 2 min read

 Elizabeth is a Senior Director at a national healthcare services organization.
 She is sharp, composed, and deeply trusted for her expertise.
-Yet in executive meetings—where decisions were made quickly and attention was limited—her ideas didn’t always land.
+Yet in executive meetings—where decisions are made quickly and attention is limited—her ideas didn’t always land.

 Elizabeth wasn’t lacking confidence.
 She wasn’t unclear in her own thinking.
 The issue was translation.
 Under pressure, she defaulted to context-heavy explanations instead of leading with the point that mattered most.